Our Areas of Strength

 A major focal point is interdisciplinary research and teaching in the following broad areas: moral, social, and political philosophy; philosophy of mind, cognitive science, language, and knowledge; and history of philosophy.
-These areas are exemplified in the Department’s strong ties to the Ethics and Public Affairs (EPAF) PhD program and to the MA and PhD programs in the Institute for Cognitive Science.
+These areas are exemplified in the Department’s strong ties to the Ethics and Public Affairs (EPAF) PhD program and to the MA and PhD programs in the Department of Cognitive Science.
 For more on what makes our department special, click here for a Message from the Chair.

 The variety of programs offered by the department lets you decide how much philosophy you’d like to study:

 - The B.A.
 Honours (4 years) or B.A. in Philosophy (3 years) programs are for you if want to focus your undergraduate studies in philosophy.